 Developmental Plausibility: Evidence for Growth and Preferential Attachment

-From a developmental perspective, both theoretical considerations and empirical evidence point to mechanisms that could give rise to small-world organization in mental representations of social inferences.
-Theoretically, the gradual acquisition of social concepts across the lifespan can produce small-world organization through the two generative mechanisms we mentioned earlier: growth and preferential attachment.
-Growth occurs naturally as people encounter new people and develop new motivations over time, such as acquiring mate-seeking or status-seeking motivations as they get older, and the corresponding social inferences that accompany these motivations.
-Preferential attachment arises because newly learned concepts—such as inferences about family-oriented traits related to mate-seeking motivations, and inferences about ambitiousness, assertiveness, and dominance related to status-seeking motivations—are more likely to be connected to concepts that are already well-connected—such as social inferences about gender, which is acquired early in life.
-Because these new connections are added gradually and selectively, the network remains sparse enough to be biologically sustainable while still forming hubs and shortcuts that support efficient information flow.
-Together, these two generative mechanisms align with developmental trajectories and provide a strong theoretical basis for expecting small-world properties in mental representations of social inferences.
+From a developmental perspective, both theoretical considerations and empirical evidence point to a small-world organization of social inferences.
+Theoretically, growth and preferential attachment achieve cost–benefit efficiency by gradually constructing the network.
+Adding new nodes as development proceeds prevents the retention of outdated or less relevant knowledge, while linking them with few connections maintains sparsity (i.e., far fewer links than the maximum possible).
+These properties reduce the number of neural links and energy required for maintenance, while preserving the small-world topology that supports efficient activation propagation..

-Empirically, two lines of research supports both growth and preferential attachment underlying mental representations of social inferences.
+Empirically, two lines of research support both growth and preferential attachment underlying mental representations of social inferences.
 First, different social inference concepts are acquired at different times and the representations of them change over lifespan.
-Age-of-acquisition ratings for over 30,000 English words show that words related to valence are acquired early in development96, such as "nice" (acquired at age 3.95) and "kind" (4.89 years); whereas, words related to more abstract inferences are acquired later in development, such as xx (xx years) and xx (xx years).
-Developmental changes also appear in how consistently people make social inferences.
+Age-of-acquisition ratings for over 30,000 English words show that words related to the previously identified “valence” dimension are acquired early in development96, such as "nice" (acquired at age 3.95) and "kind" (4.89 years); whereas, words related to more abstract inferences are acquired later in development, such as sensitive (8.19 years) and extroverted (13.35 years).
+Developmental changes also emerge in the consistency of social inferences.
 When judging faces that vary in warmth on warmth related traits (within-concept judgment), agreement between individuals increases with age.
 This suggest that the “warmth” concept in childhood is not fully developed—children may have a smaller set of warmth-related inferences to draw upon, leading to more individual differences.
 In contrast, when judging faces that vary in competence on warmth related traits (between-concept judgment)97, adults agree less than children.
-This suggest that children’s “warmth” concept are less clearly differentiated from “competence” concept than adults, allowing cues for competence to influence warmth judgments.
+This suggest that children’s “warmth” concept is less clearly differentiated from “competence” concept than adults, allowing cues for competence to influence warmth judgments.
 Together, these findings suggest that children’s mental representations for warmth are both less complete (fewer warmth-related nodes) and less specialized (more cross-concept connections) than adults, supporting a growing network account of mental representation of social inferences.